SchizoDuckie/DuckieTV/EVENTS.md

  -  **favoritesservice:checkforupdates**({TVDB_ID: int})

     Notifies the favorites service that it needs to re-add the whole show based on the TVDB_ID

+ -  **http:stats**(data)

+    Used by the HTTP error interceptor to manage/recover from unexpected http events

  -  **magnet:select:{{TVDB_ID}}**(infohash:string)